47th Annual Raymond James Institutional Investor Conference

 • Transitioning from a manufacturing and wholesale legacy to a consumer-first, direct-to-consumer model, now representing about 50% of over $2 billion in sales, up from 25% a decade ago.

-• Strategic partnerships with multi-branded retailers and investments in brand messaging, including recognition as a top five rebrand by Ad Age.
+• Strategic partnerships with multi-branded retailers and investments in brand revitalization, including recognition as a top five rebrand by Ad Age.

 Financial objectives and capital allocation